How To Get London PCO (Private Hire) For Uber And Private Hire

 You have to go to your personal GP for that.
 It usually costs between £80 to £120 depending on the area that you live.
 If you are healthy enough, there shouldn’t be too much of a hassle to get the paper filled out and stamped by your GP.
 The form is called TPH/204 and can be downloaded from the TFL’s website here and printed or, if you want to save some ink and paper, can be requested as part of the Driver License Application Pack which can be found on the TFL’s website once you sign up and create an account.
 The form covers the DVLA group 2 standard for driver fitness and has to be filled out by a GP who has access to your past medical records.
 You will most likely have your blood pressure checked, pass an eye test and asked a few questions about your health, do you smoke or drink and stuff like that.
 Pretty routine stuff if you are in decent health.

 If for some reason the GP doesn’t have access to the medical records it might get tricky, but it is not the end of the world.
 It might be good to know this in advance, but if you go to a random GP they might state in the form that they have no access to your medical records and TFL will ask for more information.
-As I mentioned above, it might be better to go to one of those “PCO centers” that have GP on staff so they can stamp and sign your form with no questions asked.
-If TFL spots that the GP have no access to your records it will ask for another form to be filled out – Additional Medical Information Form and it will be customized for you by the escalations team.
+As I mentioned above, it might be better to go to one of those “PCO license centres” that have GP on staff so they can stamp and sign your form with no questions asked.
+If TFL spots that the GP has no access to your records it will ask for another form to be filled out – Additional Medical Information Form and it will be customized for you by the escalations team.

 3. DBS (CRB) Check.
 Cost – £56.85 + £7.15 Post Office Fees

 You will have to complete a DBS check with TMG CRM.
 It is a mandatory check, and there is no way to avoid it.
 It shows that you are a “character of good conduct” and you have no criminal convictions or anything dodgy like that.
-If you indeed have a criminal record that doesn’t mean that they will disqualify you right away, but if you have any previous convictions on your record TFL says they will assess them on an individual basis and it will consider the nature and the seriousness of the offense.
+If you indeed have a criminal record that doesn’t mean that they will disqualify you right away, but if you have any previous convictions on your record TFL says they will assess them on an individual basis and it will consider the nature and the seriousness of the offence.
 You have to keep in mind that violent and sexual crimes will most certainly ban you from applying for a PCO license and rightfully so.

 4. Certificate Of Good Conduct / Living And Working Abroad Form ***Optional***

 If you have lived outside the UK for more than three consecutive months in the past three years, TFL will ask you to fill out the Living And Working Abroad Form.
 If needed, it will need to provide a certificate of good conduct, translated and notarized by an embassy if not issued in the UK.
-It is pretty much a criminal record check which has to be provided from the consular of the country that you have resided for more than three months in the last three years.
+It is pretty much a criminal record check which has to be provided by the consular of the country that you have resided for more than three months in the last three years.
 It is separate from the compulsory DBS check you need to pass, and it is due only if you are foreign or have lived outside of UK for a while.

 5. Topographical Skills Certificate

 Here you can take full advantage of Uber Ignition program.
-Uber is one of the TFL’s approved topographical skills centers.
+Uber is one of the TFL’s approved topographical skills centres.
 They will help you with the topographical skill assessment and issue a certificate for it.
 It is a mandatory part of the PCO license unless you are exempt from it.
 Few people are exempt, and they are either previous PCO license holders, black cab drivers or pro tourist guides.

 It is not a big deal to get one.
-Most certified topographical centers are pretty lenient when it comes to licensing, so the actual test is nothing to worry about.
+Most certified topographical centres are pretty lenient when it comes to licensing, so the actual test is nothing to worry about.
 You have to be able to read London A-Z and a Great Britain road atlas and create a decent route between point A and point B in the said Atlas.
-They test you on map reading ability, route selection in local and long distance trips and general topographical skills where you have to name a few counties surrounding London, for example.
+They test you on map reading ability, route selection in local and long-distance trips and general topographical skills where you have to name a few counties surrounding London, for example.
 Nothing to worry about.

 The good thing about Uber’s Ignition is that if you plan to drive for Uber, which I guess you are if you are on this site, they will reward you £300 after you complete 20 trips.
 The said 20 trips a driver can make in a day or two, and you will have £300 back in your pocket.
 They pretty much pay for you to get the license and provide an incentive to drive for Uber.
 Nice, huh?
 Just be careful with Uber Pool – it is very tricky to avoid them nowadays.